tianomagdaong/nodered-ansible/README.md

 $ terraform plan -var-file="config.tfvars"
 $ terraform apply -var-file="config.tfvars"
 ```
+3. If successful the, output will be EC2 instance's public ip.
+To access the provisioned node-red, use <ec2_public_ip>:1880/

-3. To destroy you need to execute:
+4. To destroy you need to execute:

 ```bash
 $ terraform destroy -var-file="config.tfvars"